kiteco/vscode-plugin/docs/README.md

 ![Kite Tour](./images/kite-tour.png)

-This tour will only be displayed once, if you want to see it again on next startup you can activate the `kite.showTourOnStartup` setting.
+This tour will only be displayed once.
+If you want to see it again on next startup you can activate the `kite.showTourOnStartup` setting.

 ### Status Bar